flaviovs/php-som/README.md

   self-organizing maps.
 This is the only file you need to include in your application to actually *use* a SOM.

-* `SOMTrainer` (`trainer.php`) - This class is used to create trainer* *objects.
-Trainer objects are used to train a SOM so that it can do *classification later.
+* `SOMTrainer` (`trainer.php`) - This class is used to create *trainer objects*.
+Trainer objects are used to train a SOM so that it can do *classification* later.

-In a nutshell, the basic workflow is:
+The basic workflow is:

 ### Training ###